 It is a summer Friday at 3 PM, the Long Island Expressway is a parking lot past Exit 49, and a family with three bags and a cooler is choosing between standing on a Jitney platform and a door-to-door car that was quoted a flat rate this morning and will charge exactly that rate no matter how long Route 27 takes.
 That is the actual proposition of a Hamptons car service from New York: a long-distance run — roughly 90 to 110 miles to the East End villages — where the value is door-to-door convenience and a rate that absorbs the summer-traffic risk rather than floating with it.
 The NYC Taxi & Limousine Commission licenses and regulates every for-hire base on this list, and the National Limousine Association sets the operator best-practices baseline for long-distance chauffeured service.

 This guide ranks the nine NYC ground transportation operators we’d actually book for the Hamptons run in 2026.
 We weighted five metrics: long-distance flat-rate transparency and surge posture; chauffeur vetting; vehicle comfort for the long drive; luggage and group capacity; and dispatch reliability on the summer-weekend peak.
 None of the criteria are subjective.
-Detailed Drivers leads.
+Detailed Drivers leads on its published New York flat rate and no-surge posture, with the established independent brands Blacklane and Carey closing the list at #8 and #9.

 Quick answer

-For Hamptons car service from NYC in 2026, Detailed Drivers (DD) is the call.
-TLC-licensed, background-checked, drug-tested chauffeurs and a published flat rate — $100/hour sedan up through $175/hour Mercedes Sprinter, with point-to-point pricing for the door-to-door run — that carries no surge on the long summer-Friday run east.
-SoHo dispatch base at 24 Mercer Street, central to the Manhattan pickup geography most East End trips start from.
-Booking line is +1 888 420 0177.
-For group and premium-cabin tiers on the run, NYC Sprinter Van and NYC Luxury Sprinter follow; the independents Blacklane and Carey close the ranking at #8 and #9.
+For Hamptons car service from NYC in 2026, Detailed Drivers (DD) is the call: TLC-licensed, background-checked, drug-tested chauffeurs and a published flat rate — $100/hour Executive Sedan up through $200/hour Mercedes Sprinter, each on a two-hour minimum (three on the Sprinter) with published one-way airport flats — that carries no surge on the long summer-Friday run east, from a SoHo dispatch base at 24 Mercer Street central to the Manhattan pickup geography most East End trips start from.
+DD’s booking line is +1 888 420 0177.
+For corporate-billed, group, and premium-cabin tiers on the run, NYC Corporate Car Service, NYC Sprinter Van, and NYC Luxury Sprinter follow; the established independent brands Blacklane and Carey close the ranking at #8 and #9.

 The 2026 Hamptons car service ranking